avewaii/rsschool-cv/cv.md

 ### English level
 A2+.
-I studied English at school and university, and now watch american youtube and different cartons for improving listening skill.
+I studied English at school and university, and now watch american youtube and different cartoons for improving listening skill.
 Also I like thinking in English.